Studies

 - Master´s Degree in Universities of Applied Sciences, where an additional 2 years work experience is required.

-- At Metropolia, you can study for example the following degrees:
+- At Metropolia, you can study for example Advanced Practice Nursing, Master's Degree

 - Master´s Degree in University, for example Master´s in Nursing Science